araggohnxd/dotfiles/.github/README.md

 # dotfiles

 ## Setup
-First, you need to install `curl`.
+First, you need to update your packages and install `curl`.

 Using `apt`, run:
 ```sh